You are here

 - brief comparison to other similar products

-Reviews must be submitted in electronic format via email when possible, preferably as an attached file from a standard word processor such as Microsoft Word.
-Only one copy is needed.
+Reviews must be submitted in electronic format via email, preferably as an attached file from a standard word processor such as Microsoft Word.
 Reviews should be double-spaced and typed and normally should not exceed two to three pages in length (four pages is the maximum).
 Reviews exceeding four pages, double-spaced, eleven-point type may be edited for length.
 The number of photos, figures, illustrations, and tables is limited to one per review.
 The image should be provided as tagged image format files (TIFF) or camera-ready art.
-Detailed information about requirements for figures can be found in the Information for Authors for the JMLA.
+Detailed information about requirements for figures can be found in the JMLA Information for Authors.

 The following elements (when available or applicable) should be included in the bibliographic information at the beginning of the review: